 This class is an exploration of Jerusalem during key periods in biblical history, including: the city in the times of David and Solomon, Hezekiah, Jeremiah, Nehemiah, the Hasmoneans, Herod the Great and Jesus, the Apostles, and the Jewish War.
 Important literary themes related to Jerusalem will also be explored.

 There are no scholarships available for JUC Online.
-However, the application fee is waived, and we allow alumni to enroll in JUC Online courses for audit at the cost of only $150/ per credit hour.
+However, we allow anyone to enroll in JUC Online Semester Learning courses or Summer Institute studies for audit at a reduced rate.
+Additionally, the application fee is waived for Semester Learning courses, and registration for the Summer Institute is only $159 per study.

-Yes, we offer technical assistance through our North American office that operates from 9:00am-5:00pm EST. We will also send an orientation video about how to use Microsoft Teams before classes begin.
+Yes, we offer technical assistance through our North American office that operates from 9:00am-5:00pm EST. You are welcome to contact our team at email@example.com with your questions.

 Our online classes are now closed for enrollment.
 Classes will begin August 31.